rutgerblom/SDDC.Lab/README.md

 * NSX-T Manager
 * NSX-T Edge nodes
 * vRealize Log Insight

-The primary use case is speedy provisioning of consistent nested vSphere/NSX-T lab environments.
+The primary use case is consistent and speedy provisioning of nested VMware SDDC lab environments.

 ## Requirements